eLeMenCy/Midi4J/README.md

 - To conform to Java's own naming conventions.
 - Trying to make method names and signatures self-explanatory.

-therefore, the Midi4J's API is different from RtMidi.
+this therefore implies that the Midi4J's API is different from RtMidi.

 #####Very simple example
 Sends a D4 note on channel 1 for 1 second to IN target device and quit.